NeerChayaphon/Go-rest-api/README.md

 # TodoList-API-With-Go

 ## Objecttive
-  1. To practice my Golang knowledge.
+  1. To practice my Golang and Docker knowledge.
   2. Build Todo list RESTful API with Golang, Gorilla Mux router, GORM and PostgreSQL
   3. Containerization with Docker and docker-compose
   4. Basic testing with Resty